Pages

 Take people for instance.
 No one person in particular, but you know, people.
 The general kind.
 Add my interactions with them, and cue disaster.
 My inherent flaw with dealing with anyone is I take them for their word.
 100%.
 No questions asked.
 You say you are going to do something, and I'll hold you to it.
 That's just dumb.
 People say things they don't mean.
 I'm always a bit confused why, but it is what it is I guess.
 I'm good with people, but (there's always a but), I'm too lenient with my 'benefit of the doubt giving.'
 I can excuse someone's behavior like no other.
 It's one of my superpowers, actually.
 No, who am I trying to kid?
 I just blow at reading the signs.
 I know better than to take too much stock in others' words and for fuck sake I need to stop.
 But I wont.
 Half the fun in meeting someone new is believing in them.

 Internet, lets make a deal.
 You tell me something, and I'll believe you.
 Because, you know, we're tight, and that's how things should be.
-(I wont hold you accountable for my families chain mail sending, because I know you can't help them).
+(I wont hold you accountable for your families chain mail sending, because I know you can't help them).
 In return, I'll keep telling you things, like how I single-handedly funded a child's cult upbringing with a cookie purchase, and how I managed to put my bra on inside out.

 Deal?